nellyiya/Programming-Assignment-/README.md

 - The application handles various variations in the input file format, such as whitespace, empty lines, and non-integer inputs.

 ---

-Feel free to customize the README file according to your preferences and include any additional information as needed.